Kaplan Turbine and Francis Turbine PDF-Components, Working, Adv & Limitations, Applications:

 The only disadvantage of the Kaplan turbine is “cavitation”, which occurs due to the pressure drop in the draft tube.

-FRANCIS TURBINE-Components, Working, Adv & Dis Advantages, Applications:
+FRANCIS TURBINE PDF-Components, Working, Adv & Dis Advantages, Applications:

 “Francis Turbine is a mixed flow reaction Turbine in which water enters radially at its outer periphery and leaves axially at its center”.